Farmer's Cheese (Quark) Compress

 - Rinse the cloths, dispose of the farmer's cheese

 Example case 1

 A young woman, nine days after a C-section delivery.
 The baby is drinking well and is fully breastfed.
 It reaches birth weight by the 6th day.
 For three days there is suddenly increasing engorgement in the right breast, with hardening and pain, slight reddening, no overheating of the tissue.

-A quark compress is applied based on the symptoms.
+A farmer's cheese compress is applied based on the symptoms.

 During and after the first application the redness diminishes, the tissue becomes softer, the pain recedes and the milk flow improves.

 The baby nurses at the other breast parallel to the treatment.

 Example case 2